Do you ever see something and say “oh I’m not buying one of those, I can make that!”?

 d) crochet I am so sorry I cheated on you, PLEASE TAKE ME BACK, I LOVE YOU!
 DESPERATELY!

 But I battled on and I’m actually quite pleased with the result.
-I saw something similar at a friend’s house and totally thought I could make it at home, and there you go – I did.
+I saw a simple knit cushion cover at a friend’s house and totally thought I could make it at home, and there you go – I did.
 And you can too!

 What you’ll need is: